Skip to main content

 How to register for A2P 10DLC in DialLink

-To send SMS or MMS to US phone numbers, you must complete US carrier registration.
-DialLink guides you through this process step by step in your workspace.
+DialLink guides you through this process step by step in your tenant.

 This article explains how to complete A2P 10DLC registration in DialLink and what information you need at each step.